appriss/climax/README.markdown

 will be called.
 Notice that for free you can fork this application, change the log level with the `--log-level` option, write the logs to a file using the `--log-file` option, and you can start a debugger at any time while this application is running using the Control DRb.
 The Control DRb has a lot of power.
-We\'ll talk about it more below.
+We'll talk about it more below.

 Climax Event Queue
 ==================

 An important concept to understand is that climax handles events that come in from the Control DRb.
-DRb\'s by necessity run in a separate thread.
+DRb's by necessity run in a separate thread.
 However, climax makes absolutely no assumptions about the thread-safeness of your application.  **You do not need to write thread safe applications.**
 Climax is written in such a way that it simply places events into a thread safe queue.
 Every time your `main` method completes, any existing events in the queue are processed.
 Your `main` method is